Be prepared when you are faced with a Brazilian menu with these quick guidelines. Including an in-depth look at the

 Then there is the Brazilian Feijoada a bean stew eaten on Fridays and Saturdays.
-Originally a dish made by slaves, the black beans make the bulk of the protein with the addition of the left over scraps from the landowners’ dinner.
+Originally a dish made by slaves, the black beans account for the bulk of the protein, with the addition of the left over scraps from the landowners’ dinner.

 Of course, this came down to the undesirable bits and pieces.

 Don’t be surprised to see pig ears and tails or even the odd floating hoof in your stew.
 Nowadays, you can track down luxurious, contemporary versions like vegan feijoada.

 But is it even a feijoada without a floating pig ear?

-Brazilian food is just as mixed as the diversity of the country itself.
+Brazilian food is just as diverse as the country itself.
 This is a guide to orientate you from the moment you sit down to when you are wolfing down your dessert.

 Thankfully, I lived these experiences so you don’t have to!